-A visit to a college’s website can give you an idea of what student life and classes are like.
-You can take virtual campus tours, check out classes and even contact admission officers and current students with questions.
+A visit to a college's website can give you an idea of student life and classes.
+You can take virtual campus tours, check out classes, and contact admissions officers and current students with questions.

 Visit a Campus

 Get a taste of college life by visiting a nearby college.
-You can explore the campus, talk to college students and get a better sense of what you do and don’t want in a college.
-You’ll also start to see how college is different from high school.
+Explore the campus, talk to college students, and get a better sense of what you do and don't want in a college.
+You'll also start to see how college is different from high school.
 Learn more about campus visits.

 Put It All Together

 Use all of the information you've gathered to make a list of the colleges you're interested in.
 Don't limit yourself.
 You can use this list to get a better idea of what's important to you in a college and where you want to go.